Yoga-17/Genical/README.md

 ## Getting Started
 To get started with Genical, follow these steps:
-1. **Download the APK:** Get the Genical app on your Android device by downloading the APK file from the provided link.
+1. **Download the APK:** Get the Genical app on your Android device by downloading the APK file from the website.
-2. **Flutter Files:** Access and explore the Flutter project files via the shared Google Drive link.
+2. **Flutter Files:** Access and explore the Flutter project files via this github.
 3. **Explore Our Website:** Visit our official website to discover more about Genical and our services.

 ## Features